SNES Classic Edition In-Stock at GameStop

-The SNES Classic Edition has been hard to come by online since it first released.
-If you’ve been eyeing one and haven’t had a chance to scoop one up in a store near you, you better act fast because these things go as quickly as they come.
+If you’ve been looking for an SNES Classic Edition, you better act fast because these things go as quickly as they come.
 For a limited (very limited) time, the miniature version of a beloved platform is available right now at the listing found here.

 If that doesn’t show up right away, you can try going to this more general landing page.
 That page will offer a few different bundle options, but at the moment, the console on its own is the only one we see as available to add to card.
 These have been coming and going this morning, so even if everything shows up as sold out right away, it may be worth sticking around that landing page to see what you can find!